Live in the West Region? There is now a referral approval waiver in place through March 31, 2025. Learn More

 Clinical Programs

-Clinical programs offered at the TBI & ISC on Joint Base Lewis-McChord
+Clinical programs offered at the TBI & ISC on Joint Base Lewis-McChord:

 A program that provides individual treatment/services and group educational courses.
-Service Members learn a variety of strategies and skills that target their functional performance and learn how to implement these skills within their daily life and work.
+Service members learn a variety of strategies and skills that target their functional performance and learn how to implement these skills within their daily life and work.
 The goal of treatment is to return them to their highest possible level of functioning in their work, home, family and community.

-• Intensive Outpatient Program
+Intensive Outpatient Program

-The Intensive Outpatient Program or IOP is a multi-week interdisciplinary program for patients diagnosed with TBI and associated health conditions.
+The Intensive Outpatient Program is a multi-week interdisciplinary program for patients diagnosed with TBI and associated health conditions.
 Tailored treatment goals are created that focus on achievable functional goals involving the mind, body, and spirit.
 Patients learn self-management skills and tools to increase resilience, manage symptoms, and enhance their well-being long-term.

 Clinical Services